laumiulun/TetgenMESH/README.md

 	g++ -o tether tetgen.cxx predicates.o -lm

+Tetgen is provided if you clone falcon directly from github, but requires indivduial user to compile it.
+Tetgen is located in **falcon/tpl/tetgen**.
+To compile tetgen, simply navigate to the folder and follow the instruction above.

 ### Environmental Variable ###
 To use Tetgen executable outside of the file, navigate to the file using this command: